0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 Being with someone else I knew
 ```

-Even though they are not necessarily in a relationship with one another, the narrator still craves that person
+These lines reveal the narrator's painful awareness that his connection with the lover is fragile and undefined.
+The first phrase exposes his obsessive fear of abandonment and replacement.
+Even though they are not in a committed relationship, the narrator still craves emotional exclusivity.
+He wants to be move on from just just a sexual outlet and aspires to be valued for his love instead.
+The inability to "kill the thought" suggests that this anxiety is constant, intrusive, and unshakable.
+It speaks to a deeper insecurity rooted in past trauma: the narrator has likely been discarded or used before, and now projects that fear onto every relationship.
+He is terrified of being deemed not good enough, of being replaced by someone who can offer what he cannot.
+This fear of emotional disposability is a hallmark of identity abuse, where the victim's sense of worth is contingent on the abuser's validation.
+The narrator cannot simply enjoy the present moment because his mind is already anticipating the pain of being left behind.

 - Commitment issues
 - Afraid of letting his friend love someone else
-- They want to be loved as a person, and not as a
+- He wants to be mutually exclusive and not to be used as someone that is only felt love during sex
 - Comes from trauma, as it will be explained later

 ```ad-quote